 This way, you hit the ground running and are already an “experienced” speaker, knowing what it’s like to speak with a native, and are simply keeping up your momentum.

 Remember it’s OK to make mistakes!

-When I was learning German, I once tried to tell my (female) friend that I had just made a “cool” video, and asked if she wanted to come upstairs to see it.
+When I was learning German, I once tried to tell my (female) friend that I had just made a “cool” video and asked if she wanted to come upstairs to see it.
 Sounds innocent enough, right?
-Somehow, what I actually said was “I’m horny, and I want you to come inside me,” since the German word for “cool” also means “horny” (geil), and “come” in German has sexual connotations as it does in English if you use it wrong.
+Somehow, what I actually said was, “I’m horny, and I want you to come inside me,” since the German word for “cool” also means “horny” (geil), and “come” in German has sexual connotations as it does in English if you use it wrong.

 We had been friends for a long time, so she knew I wasn’t flirting with her—I explained my mistake and we laughed it off.
 It turned out that the world didn’t end, and to this day we are still good friends.

 So don’t worry about being perfect in a new language.
 You don’t need a lot of time or even a lot of skill to pick up the language of your next destination.
 You just need a plan.
-Make your study time all about you, and remember not to get bogged down in irrelevant words, phrases and grammar that you won’t need.
+Make your study time all about you, and remember not to get bogged down in irrelevant words, phrases, and grammar you won’t need.

 Benny Lewis was a language dud in school, but after graduating as an engineer he found that language talent is irrelevant and that with the right attitude and approach, anyone can learn a language.
 His cultural investigations through language learning won him the title of National Geographic Traveler of the Year.
-His book, Fluent in 3 months, was just published by HarperCollins to share all of his best language learning tips.
+His book, Fluent in 3 Months, was just published by HarperCollins to share all of his best language-learning tips.